Image & Video Generation

 The New Way (How Top 1% Scale Visual Content):

-AI-first brands treat product photography as an automated pipeline.
+building an AI-first organization brands treat product photography as an automated pipeline.
 They shoot products once against a simple background, then use ComfyUI workflows to generate unlimited variations.
 Different scenes, lighting conditions, seasonal backgrounds, and lifestyle contexts all come from one master image.
 Processing time drops from 12 minutes per product to 47 seconds.
 Cost per image falls to $0.10-0.50 when you factor in the full workflow.

 The competitive advantage is speed.
 Fashion brands can test 10 different background styles in an hour and push winners live immediately.
 Electronics companies generate product-in-use scenes without booking models or locations.
 One brand I worked with processes 1,000 product variations daily with a two-person team.